 Frequently Asked Questions

-What is the career outlook for graduates a Master of Arts in Education in School Counseling with PPS Credential?
+What is the career outlook for graduates of the program?

 The career outlook for those who have obtained their Master of Arts in Education with PPS Credential in School Counseling is strong.
 The Bureau of Labor Statistics projects a growth rate of 13% for school counselors between 2016 and 2026—a total of almost 40,000 positions nationally.
 Note that this number is just for school counselors and does not reflect the ability of those seeking a more traditional education position that they would wish to supplement with this credential, though traditional education positions have a strong outlook as well.